Turkey bacon is often praised as a healthier alternative to traditional pork bacon.

 It’s made by shaping a seasoned mixture of finely chopped turkey into strips that resemble traditional bacon.

-Though it contains less fat and fewer calories, turkey bacon is still highly processed and may contain ingredients that can be bad for your health.
+Though it contains less fat and fewer calories, turkey bacon is still highly processed and may contain ingredients that may not be ideal for your health if eaten in large amounts.

 This article reviews the nutritional profile of turkey bacon, determining whether it’s truly a healthier choice.